CITIES LIVABLE 2021

 Join us for a very special 57th IMCL Conference this June 8-12!

 We'll also assess the coronavirus crisis as a "teachable moment" allowing us to examine the many lessons of this period, including how to handle infectious diseases within the crucial public spaces of our livable cities and towns.
 And we’ll examine other related challenges for cities and towns today, including the crisis of affordable housing, the need for climate resilience and adaptation, promoting neighborhood health, achieving urban equity, promoting active mobility, age-friendly cities, neighborhoods for children, and much more.

 Lastly, we'll celebrate the life and legacy of our co-founder, Suzanne Lennard.
 Since its founding in 1985 by Suzanne and her late husband Henry, a medical sociologist, the IMCL has become a premier international leadership conference on urban quality of life.
 These special gatherings have brought together many of the world’s most innovative and successful mayors, planners, economic development specialists, designers, developers, NGO officials, and researchers and scholars.
 This exceptional peer-to-peer event, limited to several hundred participants, will allow you to share the latest strategies and tools to promote health, well-being, prosperity and livability in your city or town.
 Please join us as we celebrate and build on Suzanne's legacy!

 An outstanding national and international lineup of mayors, planners, economic development experts, designers, developers, researchers, and other professionals and activists.
-Eighteen plenaries, over 50 breakout talks, tours, receptions and more.
+Twenty-four plenary talks, over fifty breakout talks, tours, receptions and more.
 Share lessons about what's working and not working, including the latest tools and strategies for great livable cities and towns.
 Some of our featured speakers:

 © 2021 by Suzanne C. and Henry L. Lennard Institute for Livable Cities Inc.